Example Software Patent: Everything You Need to Know

 Standards for Software Patents

-There are two questions or requirements to ask if you are interested in obtaining a software program patent.
+There are two questions to ask if you are interested in obtaining a software program patent.

 - Is the software program an original thought?